Case Study - How I helped reshape Europe’s largest bus network is planned - from the inside.

 23% of 164 NP tasks impacted by key feature improvements

 Network planners at Flix were quietly drowning in tool-switching - six or more disconnected products, excel macros, shared drives, and emails just to plan a single bus line.
-I mapped the full picture, proposed a unified UI concept no one believed in, watched a design sprint fail, built a prototype that changed the room, and spent the next four years turning that idea into a company-wide standard.
+I mapped the full picture, proposed a unified UI concept no one believed in, watched a design sprint fail, built a prototype that changed the room, and spent the following years turning that idea into a company-wide standard.

 The Situation